logos-co/logos-storage-module/docs/api_tutorial.rst

 In this tutorial, you will build a simple CLI application that uploads and downloads files over the Logos Storage network using the :doc:`Logos Storage Module API <api_reference>`.

-We provide a `Logos Storage App Skeleton <https://github.com/logos-storage/logos-storage-app-skeleton>`_ which provides a ready-made entry point with access to the ``LogosModules`` object required for accessing the API, as well as a set of simple Qt-compatible synchronization utilities which make this tutorial simpler.
+We provide a `Logos Storage App Skeleton <https://github.com/logos-storage/logos-storage-app-skeleton>`_ which provides a ready-made entry point with access to the ``LogosModules`` object required for accessing the API, as well as a set of simple synchronization utilities (a ``Waiter`` that blocks until an event fires) which make this tutorial simpler.
+The skeleton's own code uses only standard C++ types.

 This module uses the **universal** interface: the implementation is plain C++ (``StorageModuleImpl``).